atreyi-biswas/ui-ux-projects/30-day figma poster challenge/README.md

 ## 🔁 How I’m Doing It

 - One poster a day for 30 days
-- Not necessarily done continuously
+- Not necessarily done continuously everyday
+- Not necessarily done topics assigned for each day(Few topics are exchanged here and there)
 - No external design tools — just Figma
 - Each design takes about 30–60 minutes
 - I'm focusing on learning, not perfection